germanfrelo/.dotfiles/README.md

 2. Go through the **`.macos`** file and adjust the settings to your liking.
 You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).

 3. Check out the **`Brewfile`** file and adjust the apps you want to install for your machine.
-Use [their search page](https://brew.sh) to check if the app you want to install is available.
+Use the [Homebrew homepage](https://brew.sh) to check if the app you want to install is available.

 4. You can adjust the **`.zshrc`** file to your liking to tweak your Oh My Zsh setup.
 More info about how to customize Oh My Zsh can be found at the [Customization section of the Oh My Zsh Wiki page](https://github.com/ohmyzsh/ohmyzsh/wiki/Customization).

 5. When creating these dotfiles for the first time, you'll need to back up all of your settings with **Mackup**.
 Install Mackup and back up your settings with the commands below.
 Your settings will be synced to Dropbox so you can use them to sync between computers and reinstall them when reinstalling your Mac.
-If you want to save your settings to a different directory or different storage than Dropbox, [check out the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).
+If you want to save your settings to a different directory or different storage than Dropbox, check out the [Mackup documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).

    1. Install Mackup: